michaelholmes4/NNComp/Training/README.md

 * `create_all_headers.sh` - Shell script to create headers for all models in local directory

 ## Setup
+To train models a GPU with minimum 12GB of memory is required.
 1. Clone this repo and cd to the `Training` folder
 2. Setup a new conda environment.
 An `environment.yml` file is supplied with required dependencies.